saayakh/saayakh.github.io/useful_links.md

 This sections contains books, links, or resources that I have found helpful.
-I this mostly for my own "bookkeeping".
+This is partly for my own "bookkeeping".

 ## Medicinal Chemistry
 1. [Njardarson group's posters](https://sites.arizona.edu/njardarson-lab/top200-posters/)